avo-hq/docs.avohq.io/docs/2.0/fields/gravatar.md

 #### Possible values

 Any number in pixels.
-Keep in mind that the size will influence the `Index` table row height.
+Remember that the size will influence the `Index` table row height.
 :::

 :::option `default`